jjuel/zig_origin/README.md

 - Initialize a default Zig project structure
 - Create a minimal project setup
 - Add a basic Nix Flake for Zig development environments
+- Initialize a VCS repository (only jj git and hg supported currently)
 - Easy-to-use command-line interface

 ## Installation